cloudogu/ecosystem/docs/docs/user-guide/setup-json.md

 - Further information: https://github.com/cloudogu/nexus-claim
 - [Nexus 2 example \[Link\]](https://github.com/cloudogu/nexus-claim/blob/develop/resources/nexus2/nexus-initial-example.hcl)
 - [Nexus 3 example \[Link\]](https://github.com/cloudogu/nexus-claim/blob/develop/resources/nexus3/nexus_custom.hcl)
 - _state: Repositories will be added, edited or deleted depending on which state is set.
-If the state is set to `absent` a potentially existing repository with the given ID will be deleted.
-If the state is set to `present` and the defined repository is non-existing it will be created.
+If the state is set to `"absent"` a potentially existing repository with the given ID will be deleted.
+If the state is set to `"present"` and the defined repository is non-existing it will be created.
 If it exists, its properties like name will be edited.

 ##### postfix